Jaehoon9201/RealTime-Audio-Spectogram-and-Classifier/README.md

 :bulb: It saves the audio file obtained during 2 seconds.
 It also makes a list of the saved files.

+:bulb: Data type of 'Buffer' is changed to 'float'.

 ## Results
 ![image](https://user-images.githubusercontent.com/71545160/131115427-42a692a5-26a9-449a-95f6-bc3a8e57121d.png)